hedgehog1982/learnGIT/readme.txt

 Look a file I'm going to commit to GIT..
-Good times
+Good times.
+More good times